nilsbw/dmbook-setup/README.md

 # Project Configuration and Data for "Data Management for Social Scientists" by Nils B. Weidmann

+## Installation Instructions

+Please refer to the main website for the book at [https://dmbook.org](https://dmbook.org).

 ## Project Configuration

 The `dmbook.Rproj` file should be used as a project file for RStudio.
 The `renv` lock file specifies the used packages for the book, it is applied automatically when the project is first opened.